ornao/pp4/README.md

 #### MUST HAVE

 27. As an admin, I can log in and access the back end of the site
-28. As an admin, I can manually add a booking so that I can accomodate bookings lodged through phone or email
+28. As an admin, I can manually add a booking so that I can accommodate bookings lodged through phone or email
 29. As an admin, I can accept or reject bookings so that we avoid double bookings
-30. As a site owner, I want site to be fully responisve and acessible
+30. As a site owner, I want site the to be fully responsive and accessible
 31. As a site owner, i want all user entered data to be validated to reduce errors on database
 32. As a site owner, I want only logged in users to view details of their bookings
-33. As a site owner, I want every site visitor to be able to view the accomodation types no offer and reviews of these accomodations
+33. As a site owner, I want every site visitor to be able to view the accommodation types on offer and reviews of these accommodations

 #### SHOULD HAVE